-Advocate to maintain support: Share data on the program's impact to demonstrate how the initiative helps the organization meet its goals.
+- Advocate to maintain support: Share data on the program's impact to demonstrate how the initiative helps the organization meet its goals.
 This type of ongoing advocacy helps convince leaders to maintain their support for program infrastructure.

 - Carefully manage integration with electronic health record (EHR): In 2009 and 2010 El Rio implemented an EHR, with the goal of integrating it into this program and thus enhancing data tracking capabilities to allow the health center to identify and reconcile errors in previous immunization data.
 Unfortunately, this process created problems with immunization record-keeping, as errors in paper chart abstraction into the EHR, and bugs in the computer software reduced the quality of immunization data and documented immunization rates.
 The clinic implemented a program to manually correct the EHR immunization data, although it will take several years to complete for the health center's entire pediatric population.
-Information provided in June 2013 indicates that the immunization module is now fully integrated with the EHR and the clinic staff have adapted well to the use of the immunization module.
+The immunization module is now fully integrated with the EHR and the clinic staff adapted well to the use of the immunization module.
 However, each time the EHR undergoes an upgrade, the clinics face challenges related to training providers and support staff in the appropriate and successful use of the changed immunization template (updated June 2014).